rafapauwels/transaction-auth/README.md

 ---
 ## **Dependencies**

-WRITE ABOUT DEPENCENCIES HERE
+On production this project dependencies are mainly `data.json` for json parsing, `http-kit` for serving the endpoints and `compojure` for routing inside the application.

+In development it is necessary both `midje` and `selvage` for unit and integration testing.

 ---
-## **Firing up the server**
+## **Running the server**

-You can either run this service locally or via docker, being docker the preferred way.
+You can either start this service locally or via docker, being docker the preferred way.

 ### **Docker**